brianthuynh10/bth-project/README.md

 frameborder="0"
 ></iframe>

-Above is a residual plot that helps show how well a prediction model is performing.
+Above is a residual plot that show how well regression model fits the data.
 It shows for each y-value, how far away the prediction was from it using the formula, residual = obeserved_value - predicted_value.
 Typically, patterns in the graph shouldn't be present otherwise it might mean that the model fails to capture the true relationship.
-In this case, there is a slight pattern in the beginning with there being a curve, so we should rethink doing linear regression, maybe using higher degree polynomials will be better for our prediction.
+In this case, there is an obvious pattern in the beginning with points forming a downward slope, so we should rethink doing linear regression, maybe using higher degree polynomials will be better for our prediction.

 ## Final Model:
 For my final model, I incorporated additional features that I believe enhance the predictive accuracy: tags, high_protein, protein (grams), carbohydrates (PDV), and total fat (grams).
 Below is my rationale for selecting these features and the transformations applied: